StanfordASL/neural-network-lyapunov/README.md

 ## Unit test
 I am a strong believer of unit test.
 We strongly encourage to add tests to the functions in the PR.

-## Submitting a pull request
-Currently this is a private repo.
-In order to trigger CI on a private repo, please send your branch to upstream `https://github.com/StanfordASL/neural-network-lyapunov` (not your own fork), and then submit a PR from the upstream.